Data Processing Agreement

 d.
 Details of Processing.
 The subject matter and details of processing are described in Schedule 1 of this Agreement.

 e.
 Compliance with Law.
 Each party agrees it will comply with its obligations under the Data Protection Law relating to any Customer Personal Data it processes under or in relation to this Agreement.
 Without prejudice to the foregoing, Snap will not process Customer Personal Data in a manner that will, or is likely to, result in the Data Controller breaching its obligations under the Data Protection Law.
+Snap will promptly inform the Data Controller if Snap is of the opinion that the Data Controller’s instruction infringes Data Protection Law.

 3. Snap Obligations